Fuck4ik/DecaptchaBundle/README.md

 # Usage

-A small example of how on the basis of RuCaptcha service to get your current balance in the system and the link to recognize the captcha.
+A small example of how on the basis of the RuCaptcha service to get your current balance in the system and by the available url to recognize the captcha.

 ### Example in the controller action